barreljan/netlog/docs/installation.md

 distribution.
 The script does several checks if software or locations are available, not in use, made or can be made.
 No rocket science.

-### In a nutshell

-Based on your distribution or setup, this is what you need to do:
-- remove rsyslog
-- install syslog-ng
-- install httpd/apache2
-- install php and req. modules
-- make sure PHP has JPgraph installed
-  - `php -r "require_once('jpgraph/jpgraph.php');"`
-- make a symlink: `ln -s /usr/local/src/netlog /usr/share/netlog`
-- adjust your http daemon, so /netlog is an alias to /usr/share/netlog
-  - or use the install/httpd.conf as guide
-- copy install/syslog.conf to your syslog-ng conf.d dir
-- copy the install/cronjob to your desired cron location
-- make sure `/var/log/syslog.fifo` is an available location
-  - adjust core/logparser.php and etc/config.php if changed
-- systemd systems: copy the logparser.service to designated location
-  - adjust any location in it for your setup
-- check if 'arial' is in your font list.
-Usually check: `fc-list | grep arial`
-  - unpack install/ext/msttcorefonts.tar.gz and move file to appropiate location
-  - adjust font dir in jpgraph
-- upload the install/*.sql files to your database server
-  - adjust if needed the first 2 lines if needed
-  - copy install/netlog.conf.example to /usr/share/netlog/etc and adjust
-- eh, what am I missing?

 ### Clean install

 Perhaps you want the full help on a clean install.
 This should work out of